AndreJSON/master-hub/README.md

 # master-hub
-A website that I plan on putting on my server for all to see.
+A work in progress.
+Will be developed when I have more time.